PagerDuty/public-support-scripts/import_users/README.md

 team1;team2;team3,observer
 ```

-In the above example all the teams will be set as observers team role
+In the above example all the teams will be set as observer team role

 ## Input Format